telebotter/django-telegrambot/README.rst

                                  # apps contain telegrambot.py files that cannot be successfully
                                  # imported.

-            'DISABLE_SETUP': True, # If set to false, there will be no tries to set webhook or read
+            'DISABLE_SETUP': False, # If set to True, there will be no tries to set webhook or read
                                     # updates from the telegram server on app's start
                                     # (useful when developing on local machine; makes django's startup faster)

             'BOT_MODULE_NAME': 'telegrambot_handlers', #(Optional [str])  # The default name for file name containing telegram handlers which has to be placed inside your local app(s).
 Default is 'telegrambot'.
 Example is to put "telegrambot_handlers.py" file to local app's folder.